iNEXT.3D

 ggiNEXT3D visualizes the output from the

-function iNEXT3D
+function iNEXT3D.

 Two functions for point estimation and basic data information